-We're going to talk today about what it means to bless someone and the impact that it has for generations.
+We're going to talk today about what it means to bless someone.
 To help us think about that, we're going to play a short game.

 - 1. I will ask volunteers to come up and pick out a card from this basket. - 2.
 Read it, and then tell me whether you think it's a blessing or not a blessing.